Strategy11/formidable-forms/readme.txt

 Whether you need to create a youth sports team, event, or church retreat registration, Formidable has you covered.
 Unlike other form plugins, Formidable comes with a repeater field that allows you to create the best registration forms.

-Then, our marketing integrations and APIs can send the email form and other form data anywhere you want.
+Then, our marketing integrations and APIs can send the contact form and other form data anywhere you want.

 == Accept Credit Cards and Easily Collect Payments ==